The Hyperbolic Ax-Lindemann-Weierstrass conjecture

 Let $(\G,X_\G)$ be a Shimura datum.
 Let $X$ be a connected component of $X_\G$ (hence $X$ is a Hermitian symmetric domain).
 We denote by $\G(\QQ)_{+}$ the stabiliser of $X$ in $\G(\QQ)$.
 Let $K_f$ be a compact open subgroup of $\G(\AAA_f)$, where $\AAA_f$ denotes the finite ad\`eles of $\QQ$ and let $\Gamma:= \G(\QQ)_{+}\cap K_f$ be the corresponding congruence arithmetic lattice of $\G(\QQ)$.

 Then the arithmetic variety $S:= \Gamma \backslash X$ is a component of the complex quasi-projective Shimura variety

 The variety $S$ contains the so-called special points and special subvarieties (these are the weakly special subvarieties of $S$ containing one special point, we refer to \cite{De2} or \cite{MoMo} for the detailed definitions).
 One of the main motivations for studying the Ax-Lindemann-Weierstra\ss\- conjecture is the Andr\'e-Oort conjecture predicting that irreducible subvarieties of $S$ containing Zariski dense sets of special points are precisely the special subvarieties.
 The Andr\'e-Oort conjecture has been proved under the assumption of the Generalised Riemann Hypothesis (GRH) by the authors of this paper (\cite{UY0}, \cite{KY}).
 Recently Pila and Zannier \cite{PZ} came up with a new proof of the Manin-Mumford conjecture for abelian varieties using the flat Ax-Lindemann-Weierstra\ss\- theorem.
 This gave hope to prove the Andr\'e-Oort conjecture unconditionally with the same strategy.
-In \cite{Pil} Pila succeeded in applying this strategy to the case where $S$ is a product of modular curves.
-Roughly speaking, the strategy consists of two main ingredients: the first is the problem of bounding below the sizes of Galois orbits of special points and the second is the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture (cf. \cite{S}).

-We refer to \cite{U2} for details on how the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture and a good lower bound on the sizes of Galois orbits of special points imply the Andr\'e-Oort conjecture.
-As a direct corollary of theorem~\ref{AL} and the proof of \cite[theor.5.1]{U2} one obtains:
+In \cite{Pil} Pila succeeded in applying this strategy to the case where $S$ is a product of modular curves (and more generally, in the context of mixed Shimura varieties, when $S$ is a product of modular curves, of elliptic curves defined over $\QQ$ and of an algebraic torus $\G_{\textnormal{m}}^l$).
+Roughly speaking, the strategy of \cite{Pil} consists of two main ingredients: the first is the problem of bounding below the sizes of Galois orbits of special points and the second is the hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture.
+We refer to \cite{U2} for details on how the general hyperbolic Ax-Lindemann-Weierstra\ss\- conjecture and a good lower bound on the sizes of Galois orbits of special points imply the full Andr\'e-Oort conjecture.
+As a direct corollary of Theorem~\ref{AL} and the proof of \cite[theor.5.1]{U2} one obtains:

 \begin{cor} The Andr\'e-Oort conjecture holds for $\cA_6^n$ for any positive integer $n$. \end{cor}